Jamazi4/bimcat/node-notes.md

 conditional and transform implemented added capped bool to extrude to allow for capped/uncapped

+!!When extruding inside of cylinder - it creates faces for every edge!!

+transform and scale point of reference is broken

 error when switching capped and the extrusion output is switching

 now add group node to group all extrusion chains